GeWu-Lab/Keystate_Online_Imitation/README.md

 This code is tested in Ubuntu 18.04, pytorch 1.12.1+cu113

-__Install dependencies__
+__Install the requirements__

-- Install the requirements

 ```
 pip install -r requirements.txt
 ```

-- If you have problem installing environment libraries [Meta-World](https://github.com/Farama-Foundation/Metaworld/) and [LIBERO](https://github.com/Lifelong-Robot-Learning/LIBERO), please refer to their official documents.
+If you have problem installing environment libraries [LIBERO](https://github.com/Lifelong-Robot-Learning/LIBERO), please refer to its official documents.

+For a fair comparison with [ROT](https://github.com/siddhanthaldar/ROT/), we conduct experiments in Meta-World suite they provided, which modified the simulation for pixel input.
+Please follow their instructions to setup Gym-Robotics and Meta-World libraries.

 ## Train
 __Meta-World__